by Jenn Lukens

 “When you have a small school with a high need, you’ve got to be able to have a comprehensive supportive program.
 You can’t say to a student, ‘You can’t see the counselor until they are back next Wednesday’ when next Wednesday, they might need something else,” said Thompson.

 Thompson and his colleagues received the Elementary and Secondary School Counseling grant to hire more school counselors, fund trauma-informed strategies, and improve care coordination in Buncombe County schools.
-Out of the funds, they launched Compassionate Schools: The Heart of Learning and Teaching, a program that engages ten key principles to help students learn self-regulation, resiliency, executive functioning, and social/emotional competencies.
+Out of the funds, they launched Compassionate Schools: The Heart of Learning and Teaching (no longer available online), a program that engages ten key principles to help students learn self-regulation, resiliency, executive functioning, and social/emotional competencies.

 Prior to the start of the program, trauma was usually addressed only after it triggered an emergency room visit.
 Now, school’s staff are trained to recognize signs of trauma in students and respond appropriately through their coordinated care system.

-Because trauma is sometimes outside of a parent’s or educator’s ability to intervene, giving a child tools to change their thought or behavioral patterns when encountering trauma is a way to build resiliency, which Coopey defines as the ability to “bring yourself back to a baseline that helps you interact with the world around you.”
+Because trauma is sometimes outside of a parent’s or educator’s ability to intervene, giving a child tools to change their thought or behavioral patterns when encountering trauma is a way to build resiliency (no longer available online), which Coopey defines as the ability to “bring yourself back to a baseline that helps you interact with the world around you.”
 Thompson’s work to implement resiliency principles is evident throughout the school and its students.